 For those who have always been intrigued by meditation but do not know where or how to start, I’ve created a step-by-step guide.
 Meditation is very simple and comes easily with practice.

-• Once you have found a place where you can meditate without disruption, put away any electronics that you may find distracting and dim the lights.
+• Once you have found a place where you can meditate without interruption, put away any distracting electronics and dim the lights.

-• You can sit on the floor or on a chair, preferably with your feet on the ground and your back straight.
-However, if you find yourself more comfortable lying down, you are more than welcome to do so.
+• You can sit on the floor or in a chair, preferably with your feet on the ground and your back straight.
+However, if you are more comfortable lying down, you are more than welcome to do so.

 • There is no one way to meditate.